 “There’s people who paint and take photos, but I’ve always thought of fashion as my art form.
 I might not design clothes but putting together an outfit is the way I express my creativity.”

 Do you have a beloved piece of Rebecca Taylor clothing?
 Does it recall a special time or memory?
-We’re searching for stories, big or small, and we’d love to hear yours.
-Share your story at firstname.lastname@example.org for a chance to be featured and you could win a $500 shopping spree.
+We’re searching for stories, big or small, and we’d love to hear yours. .
+Share your story and a photo of your piece at email@example.com for a chance to be featured and you could win a $500 shopping spree.